-Prerequisite: Prerequisite: Successful completion of Introduction to Cybersecurity 1 or teacher recommendation.
+Prerequisite: Successful completion of Cybersecurity 1 or teacher recommendation.

-In this class, students will learn how to fight cybercrime and stop hackers.
-The advanced cybersecurity topics covered will include cryptography, networking, risk assessment, cyber defense, and digital forensics.
+In this class, students will learn how to fight cybercrime and stop black hat hackers.
+The advanced cybersecurity topics covered will include ethical hacking, cryptography, networking, risk assessment, cyber defense, and digital forensics.
 By providing an understanding of system weaknesses and vulnerabilities, this course will help students minimize the risks associated with malicious attacks.
+This course prepares students for the CompTia Security+ certification exam.

-CODING FUNDAMENTALS (8507) •10-11-12
+CODING FUNDAMENTALS (8507)